-Editor, Emperor's Clothes
+Donate to Emperor's Clothes

 (For Part 1 go to

 Before 1991, the Times reported that the Croatian Ustashe (clerical-fascists) murdered some 800,000 people -- Serbs, Jews, and Roma, as well as antifascists of all backgrounds -- in the Jasenovac death camp complex.
 (The Times was not including those the Ustashe murdered in other Croatian death camps, or in their villages.)

 After 1991, the Times and other media reported that some "tens of thousands" (or sometimes 80,000, or 85,000) were killed.
 A 90% cut.
 Enough to make a Holocaust denier green with envy.